 - Did you know a scientist?

-- What resources did you have available to grow your love of science?
+- What resources did you have available to grow science curiosity?